taw/imba-monoalphabetic/README.md

 # imba-monoalphabetic

 Monoalphabetic cipher decoder in Imba.
+[You can see in in action here](https://taw.github.io/imba-monoalphabetic).

 ## Install dependencies